operate a site

 A site is the physical location that serves SFSP meals during a supervised time period.

-Some organizations do not have the financial or administrative ability to operate the program, but they can supervise a food service for children, along with recreational or enrichment activities at a site.
+Some organizations do not have the financial or administrative ability to operate the program, but they can supervise a food service for children.
+Recreational or enrichment activities at a site are optional unless claiming as a Camp site.

 You can look for an established sponsor in your area from the sponsor list.
 Please contact them if you would like to offer your location as a feeding site, or you may contact the Department of Education.